Taku-pg/Time_Stamp_App/README.md

 - Add/Delete employee
 - Search employee by employee's id
 - Modify employees’ information (salary, name, etc.)
+- Modify employee's auto-checkout working hour
 -	View monthly working hour statistics of employee (how many hours they work in overtime etc.).
 -	View department-level working hours statistics
 -	Both statistics are searchable by month

+>[!NOTE]
+>The system automatically make leave time stamp at 5am which prevents such situation that employee forgets to push leave button.
+>
+>In case of such stamp, system marks as auto-leave.
+Admin reveiews those stamps so that admin can correct actual leaving time.

 ### Employee:
 -	Timestamp work/break/leave